evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Zeekr 001 Long Range RWD is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 482 mm, while the rear discs are 457 mm.

 ### Regenerative Braking